 If each switch sends tree-position packets to all neighbors each time it adopts a new position, then eventually all switches will learn their final position in the same spanning tree.
 Unfortunately, no switch will ever be certain that the tree formation process has completed, so the switches will not be able to decide when to move on to step 2 of the reconfiguration algorithm.
 To eliminate this problem we extend Perlman's algorithm.
 We say that a switch S is stable if all neighbors have acknowledged S's current position and all neighbors that claim S as their parent say they are stable.
-While transitions from unstable to stable will occur exactly once at the terminated and all switches are stable.
+While transitions from unstable to stable and back can occur many times at most switches, a transition from unstable to stable will occur exactly once at the